Raghav323/Alfetta/NOTES/self_balancing_notes.md

-4.**Self  balancing concept**: We determine pitch correction for the pitch error using PID just like in line-following and then use it as duty cycle for motor drivers which move the bot to move forward/backwards and correct the bots angle with ground thanks to inertia .
+4.**Self  balancing concept**: We determine pitch correction for the pitch error using PID just like in line-following and then use it as duty cycle for motor drivers which move the bot forward/backwards and correct the bots angle wrt ground thanks to inertia .

 **MACROS:**